-- The Natural Sciences and Mathematics sector may be satisfied by taking one course from that sector list or an additional Living World or Physical World sector course.
-Students who receive a waiver for or successfully complete PSYC 001 (Introduction to Experimental Psychology) may use any odd-numbered 100-level psychology course to fulfill the Natural Sciences and Mathematics Sector. - In addition to the courses listed in the various sectors, students may use freshman seminars and Benjamin Franklin seminars to fulfill the various sector requirements.
+- The Natural Sciences and Mathematics sector may be satisfied by taking one course from that sector or an additional Living World or Physical World sector course. - In addition to the courses listed in the various sectors, students may use designated freshman seminars and Benjamin Franklin seminars to fulfill the various sector requirements.
 One freshman seminar may be used in this way as a substitute for a course on the relevant sector list.
-Up to two Benjamin Franklin seminars or one Benjamin Franklin seminar and one freshman seminar may be used. - Non-College courses approved for the Sector Requirement are counted as College courses in calculating total credits needed for graduation.
+Up to two Benjamin Franklin seminars or one Benjamin Franklin seminar and one freshman seminar may be used. - Non-College courses used to fulfill the Sector Requirement are counted as College courses in calculating total credits needed for graduation.

-Grade type
+Grade Type